John Newman (Australian politician)

-John Paul Newman (born Johann Grauenig, formerly Naumenko; 8 December 1946 – 5 September 1994) was an Australian politician who served as a member of the New South Wales Legislative Assembly from 1986 until his death.
-He was 47 when he was shot and killed outside his home in Cabramatta.
-Phuong Ngo, a local club owner and political opponent who had run against Newman as an independent in 1991, was convicted of Newman's murder in 2001.
-Newman's death has been described by the media as Australia's first political assassination.
+John Paul Newman (born Johann Grauenig, formerly Naumenko; 8 December 1946 – 5 September 1994) was an Australian politician who served as a member of the New South Wales Legislative Assembly from 1986 until his assassination in 1994.

 Early life

-Newman was born Johann Grauenig in Villach, Austria, on 8 December 1946, the son of John Arch and Helene Grauenig.
+Johann Grauenig was born in Villach, Austria, on 8 December 1946, the son of John Arch and Helene Grauenig.
 His mother later married Peter Naumenko, and changed her son's surname accordingly.
 He later anglicised his surname to "Newman" by deed poll on 17 March 1972.
 Newman arrived in Australia in 1950, aged four, and his family settled in Cabramatta in the western suburbs of Sydney.
 He attended Cabramatta Public School and Liverpool Boys High School.

 Political career

 Newman had a long history of involvement with the labour movement and with the Labor Party, spending much of his working life as a union official.
 He was a State union organiser with the Federated Clerks' Union from 1970 to 1986.
 Newman completed post-graduate studies in industrial law at the University of Sydney and undertook a variety of Trade Union Training Authority education programmes.
 Newman was elected as an alderman of the Fairfield City Council in 1977 and remained on the council for 10 years.
 He was deputy mayor in 1985–86 and also served as acting mayor in 1986.
 In December 1979 Newman's pregnant wife, Mary, and five-year-old son, David, were killed in an automobile accident at Bossley Park.

 Following a by-election in the seat of Cabramatta, Newman was elected to Legislative Assembly of New South Wales on 1 February 1986.
 He was easily re-elected at the 1988 and 1991 state elections.
 Since the 1970s, Cabramatta has been a centre for immigrants and refugees from Asian backgrounds, particularly Vietnam, China, Laos, Cambodia and Thailand.
-Prior to his assassination, Newman had waged a campaign (by helping to form Task Force Oak) to combat Asian organised crime (such as the 5T Gang) and fight the corruption, drugs, crime (particularly home invasions), and prostitution that had plagued the Cabramatta area.
-His car had been vandalised, and he had been the target of numerous death threats from Asian gangs but did not treat them seriously nor seek police protection.
+Prior to his assassination, Newman had waged a campaign (by helping to form Task Force Oak) to combat Asian organised crime. and fight the corruption, drugs, crime (particularly home invasions), and prostitution that had plagued the Cabramatta area.